ArseniyShestakov/hamster/content/post/yandexcodeleak.md

 # Non-commercial announcement

 Please consider donating to [Helping Hand](https://handofhelp.com.ua) for Ukraine Relief.
-This is small charity friend of mine work for and it help civilians affected by Russian agression.
+This is small charity friend of mine [Alexander Kubrak](https://www.facebook.com/alexander.kubrak) work for and it help civilians affected by Russian agression.
 Any amount you donate will be huge help for them.
-Thanks for reading this bit!

 # Why is this big?